 - Ensuring safe and appropriate access to buildings, services and equipment.

 - Allowing extra time for members to:

 - Dress and undress.

 - Transfer to exam tables.

 - Speak with the practitioner to ensure the individual is fully participating and understands the information.

 Linguistic Services

-The providers office and staff must be responsive to the linguistic, cultural and other unique needs of members with disabilities and special populations.
+You must be responsive to the linguistic, cultural and other unique needs of members with disabilities and special populations.

 This includes the capacity to communicate with members: